microsoft/PowerPlatformConnectors/certified-connectors/ISOPlanner/Readme.md

 ### Add a library item to an event
 Adds an existing item in the library to an event.

+### Add context to a KPI data point
+Adds context (e.g. Risk, Asset, Control, Task) to a KPI data point.

 ### Create a KPI data point
 Creates a new date point for the specified KPI.